top of page

 It can be said the job of the monk is prayer, in his workshop of prayer, the monastery or abbey.
 A chief motivation for becoming a benefactor of the abbey would be to have your soul prayed for by the brothers, this great honour would of course grease the wheels of entry into the kingdom of heaven.
 The Order itself is a self-sustaining, self-sufficient enterprise, which will have as little contact with the outside world as possible.
 The monks although living together, through their vow of silence live both in community and solitude.
 A large part of a monk's day is occupied with manual labour, the rest with prayer.
 The labour gives contemplative balance whilst also providing a food source or income for the abbey.
 The idea of God being everything, in everything, and the individual is perhaps an example of the unconventional non-fundamentalist practice of the Cistercians.
 This concept of connecting with your inner self to find peace is an idea later promoted in secular society by Carl Jung.

 The monk's day began at 01.30/02.00 hrs during the brighter months, with the brothers descending the night stairs to celebrate matins and lauds.
 The duration of devotions and start time would vary with the time of year.
 The monks would gather at 04.30 in the chapter house of the abbey, whereupon a chapter from the rule of St. Benedict would be read, after which sins were confessed in an act of ‘mutual justice’ considered a key element of spiritual life.
 There would also be a discussion surrounding the coming day's activities, an opportunity to admonish and publicly address any poor behavior, and to deal with any other business (this somehow all seems painfully familiar to me).
 Hereafter followed the day of work which ended at 11.00 hours, when a bell would call the brothers to the office of sext, this was followed by the first meal of the day after which the brothers returned to their labours.
 At 18.00 it was vespers followed by a light evening meal, which, as with the majority of the brother's meals was vegetarian.
+Silence was observed during mealtimes with a bible verse read aloud to keep all entertained.
+After this meal, probably still a tad peckish, the monks would gather in the cloister to hear ‘collation’ and the final service of the day.
+The day in the main ended at 20.00 when the monks would retire to snatch 5 hours of sleep before starting all over again.

 The level of consistent manual labour these men endured during the construction of their abbeys is somewhat mind-boggling, the working hours of the monk's day would have involved carpentry and stone masonry with heavy building materials for extended time periods.
 I’m sure it became obvious during the construction of the first Cistercian abbey at Citeaux that a small number of devout men, even with the spiritual assistance of the almighty were going to be unable to undertake projects of any real size.
 Even with a full complement of lay brothers extra labour was often drafted in for these projects as they progressed.
 These men were a frequent support to the strong back of the Order that built, farmed, and engaged in the labours that the abbey needed to maintain its self-sufficiency and viability.
 Master masons, the architects of their day were more often than not brought in to manage and engineer the construction process of Cistercian building works, often these master masons died during a 50-100 year project and another master mason would continue the job.
 There was an understanding amongst these men that one would never demolish or alter the work of a predecessor, the result of this ethic can be seen in different styles of work on single buildings with some highly creative adaptations and incorporations.